angular/angular/packages/compiler/design/separate_compilation.md

 }
 ```

-##### example - ivy package
+##### Example - Ivy package

 Ivy packages are not supported in Angular 6.0 as they are not recommended in
-npm packages as they would only be usable if in ivy application where an ivy
+npm packages as they would only be usable if inside Ivy applications.
-application.
-Ivy application support Renderer2 libraries so npm packages
+Ivy applications support Renderer2 libraries so npm packages
 should all be Renderer2 libraries.

 ## `ng_module` output (Bazel)